About Bridging Two Hearts

 The Skullduggery involved in writing about Navy SEALS

-The receptionist sailor introduced me to a woman chief–a dive officer who had a large photo of herself in a diving bell posted on the wall behind her desk.
-I explained that as a retired Navy wife, had spent twenty years of my life without a need to know things I didn’t need to know, therefore, didn’t have a problem with not needing to know important details about SEAL life.
+The receptionist sailor introduced me to a woman chief–a diving officer who had a large photo of herself in a diving bell posted on the wall behind her desk.
+I explained that as a retired Navy wife, I had spent twenty years of my life without a need to know things I didn’t need to know; therefore, I didn’t have a problem with not needing to know essential details about SEAL life.

 She smiled.
-As did ever military person I explained this to over the next several months.
+As did every military person I explained this to over the next several months.

-But, she explained, she could not give me any SEAL details and I understood that.
-Instead, she picked up a hot pink post-it note and wrote a name and a phone number.
-I should call “Steve” and he could give me information.
+But she explained that she could not give me any SEAL details, and I understood that.
+Instead, she picked up a hot pink Post-it note and wrote a name and a phone number.
+I should call “Steve,” and he could give me the information.

-When “Steve” picked up the phone, I could hear the click of pool balls in the background along with what sounded like a sip out of a glass.
+When “Steve” picked up the phone, I could hear the click of pool balls in the background and what sounded like a sip out of a glass.
 You can envision “Steve’s” surroundings as well as I did!

 I explained who I was–that I was writing a story about Navy SEALS and I just needed background information about the domestic side of SEAL life.
-I’ve read enough memoirs, I understood how grim their lives were and I did not need any information about operations.
+I’ve read enough memoirs.
+I understand how grim their lives are, and I did not need any information about operations.

 “Where did you get my number?”
 “Steve” demanded.